Skip to main content

 The way we use the internet is evolving, and our plans must keep up with that change.

-The average number of devices per Australian household, that utilise Wi-Fi, will rise to over 30 this year.
+The average number of devices per Australian household, that utilise Wi-Fi, will rise to around 25 this year.

 Think of your plan as the capacity – or bandwidth - you have at home.
 That capacity could be how fast you can download a file, or it could relate to how many devices/streams/games you can use at the same time.